sloonz/uback/doc/src-mariabackup.md

 Backup a MariaDB instance using mariabackup.
 Supports incremental backups.

-## Limitations

-As stated in the `mariabackup` documentation, `mariabackup` version and the mariadb server version should be the same when creating a backup.

-While `mariabackup` won’t complain when creating an incremental backup based on a full backup made by a previous version, nowhere in the documentation it is explicitly stated that it is a valid operation and it makes the restoration process much more complicated, and is therefore unsupported by `uback`.
-The simplest way to avoid any trouble related to this is to remove the contents of `SnapshotsPath` every time you upgrade mariadb, so a full backup will be forced at next backup.

 ## Notes on restoration

 Contrarily to `mariadb-dump`, the result of a restoration is a `mariadb`